miguelheral89-analytics/SHP-Data-Migration/README.md

 - Tracked progress toward 100% accuracy threshold

 **Overview of Fidings:**
-Provider Data Team identified data quality issues with provider specialty data.
-The data mantain in the new Provider Data Management User Interface (PDM-U) requires to meet 100 percent threshold for production cut-over.
-The Executive Dashboard provides a real-time compliance tracking.
-From February 1, 2026 to March 9, 2026, the Compliance Rate has increase from 95.5 percent to 96.5 percent.
-The Team sets remedation strategies by identifiying defects in PDM-UI, and validates buisiness logic with HealthEdge.
-The Technical Dashboard provides real-time root cause anlysis support and specifically idenfiy provider records with data quality issues.
+Provider data in PDM needs to meet 100 treshold before system crossover.
+Dashboards show migration status needs further review.
+Identifying blank primary specialties in provider records remediated compliance issues.
+Compliance rates increase from 94.95% in Frebruary 29, 2026 to 96.6% in March 1, 2026.
+However, persistent issues with primary specialty data were attributed to issues with the UI.
+The issue was reported to the vendor.

 **Technologies:** Power BI, Power Query, DAX, SFTP integration